The Story of Ophelia - The Tate Gallery and Hogsmill River

 Ophelia Head Study 1852 John Everett Millias Creative Commons Photo by Birmingham Museums Trust, licensed under CC0 |

 The location for Ophelia's drowning has been identified in Ewell, Surrey as: Hogsmill River, specifically Six Acre Meadow on the west bank: https://www.kingstononline.co.uk/ophelia-john-everett-millais-painted-hogsmill-river-1851.
+Twenty-two year old Millais painted the landscape over the course of five months, and then later worked on the figure of Ophelia in his studio in Gower Street - where Elizabeth famously floated in an ever increasing icy bath for hours leading to a serious illness.

 Post a Comment